Close Menu

 21 comments

-The American Association of Retired Persons (AARP) is a large, independent, nonprofit organization dedicated to helping people ages 50-plus achieve financial independence.
+The American Association of Retired Persons (AARP) is a large, independent, nonprofit organization dedicated to helping people aged 50 and above achieve financial independence.
 While the organization, which serves 37 million older Americans and counting, doesn't offer reverse mortgage products directly, it does weigh in on them in some significant ways.
-Here's where AARP comes into play for retirees who may be looking into getting a reverse mortgage as a means to age in place.
+Here's where AARP comes into play for retirees who may be considering a reverse mortgage as a means to age in place.
 What does AARP think of reverse mortgages?
-AARP has supported reverse mortgage products to help...
+AARP has supported reverse mortgage products to help older...
 Read Full Article

 Why Higher Rates Can Make the Best Time for Reverse Mortgages